 The tracking of equipment and supply chains is an essential part of running a business effectively.
 Insufficient or defective tracking causes confusion and results in a waste of time and resources – ultimately creating bottlenecks that slow down your whole business.
-To avoid this, you need your Equipment & Supply Chain Tracking to be on point, and for that you, need sensors to collect data.
+To avoid this, you need your Equipment & Supply Chain Tracking to be on point, and for that, you need sensors to collect data.
 Using RFID- or NFC-tags is a popular approach, but in many cases, this method faces a number of issues.

 Retrofitting your equipment with tags or barcodes can be costly, or the technology might not fit your business case in the first place.
-For example, Radio-Frequency Identification (RFID) tags do not work well nearby metal, which reflects the energy they emit, which means it is harder to use these tags to track equipment made of metal.
+For example, Radio-Frequency Identification (RFID) tags do not work well nearby metal, which reflects the energy they emit, which means it is harder to use RFID tags to track equipment made of metal.
 In such cases, computer vision can be a handy tool to help you track your equipment and supply chains effectively.

 The above setup takes advantage of MobileNets, a type of model that has been designed to run on restricted resources while maximising accuracy.
 Out of the box, this model can recognize 80 common objects such as people, cars, planes, and bicycles.